All Saints Episcopal Church (Appleton, Wisconsin): History

 Missionary bishop Jackson Kemper held the first Episcopal service in Appleton in "1854 or 1855".
 The parish was organized in 1856, and originally named Grace Episcopal Church.
 The first church building's cornerstone was laid by Bishop Kemper in 1864 and completed in 1866.
 The wooden structure cost $6,000 and was located at Appleton and Edwards (now Washington) streets.
 In 1883, the original building was moved to the current church site at College Avenue and Drew Street, adjacent to Lawrence University.

 In 1905, that building was moved across the street while the current church building was constructed on the site.
 The 1905 building was designed by Shepley, Rutan & Coolidge.
-All Saints Norman stone tower is modeled on the tower of the church in Appleton-le-Street, Yorkshire.
+All Saints Norman stone tower is modeled on the tower of All Saints' Church, Appleton-le-Street, Yorkshire.
 In 1905, the name of the parish was changed to All Saints Episcopal Church.
 An estimated 1,500 to 2,000 people attended the cornerstone-laying service, presided over by Bishop Charles Chapman Grafton, on October 1, 1905.
 The first service in the completed building was celebrated on Easter Sunday, April 15, 1906.
 Bishop Reginald Heber Weller preached; the Rev. S. P. Delany was rector.